myaimcp/howto/sales-pitch-templ.md

 Here’s a detailed, fill-in-the-blank template for a sales pitch deck, fully based on “The 5 Elements of a Brilliant Sales Narrative” from the article you provided.
-This template follows the proven Zuora structure so you can plug in details, adapt slide by slide, and build an engaging, strategic narrative for your next sales pitch.[1]
+This template follows the proven Zuora structure so you can plug in details, adapt slide by slide, and build an engaging, strategic narrative for your next sales pitch.

 ***